waryjack/ewhen08x/README.md

 ## Todo

 * Equipment editing and creation (regular gear; weapons/worn armor are done)
+* Misc bonuses / penalties to stats (e.g. misc +/- to lifeblood, resolve, etc.) - shadowrun model is probably best
+* Incorporating costs / currency and credit rating into sheet
 * Tab on character sheet for notes / other stuff (like Gear?)
 * Prettifying character sheet
 * Localization fixes
-* Refactoring - it's spaghetti at the moment
+* Refactoring - it's spaghetti and redundantly redundant at the moment